sirchuck/site_works/README.md

     $this->default_module - This determins what dev/modual will be used if none are found in the URL.
     $this->modualLocks - Disable access for unpriviledged users to visit an entire modual.
     $this->controllerLocks - Disable access for unpriviledged users to visit a speific moduals controller.
+    $this->email - Array of emails so you do not have to remember addresses, and can change easily throughout your code.
     $this->routes - Yes, you can let someone type something odd in your url, then redirect it to a good path.
         You should use lower case when setting up routes.
         Ex: 'dogs/like/friends' => 'template/template/about_dogs'